csc301-2023-winter/assignment-2-3-3-liming65/README.md

 # assignment-2-3-3-liming65-zhangc56
 assignment-2-3-3-liming65 created by GitHub Classroom
 # Assignment  Details

+In this database focused assignment, We want to implement the “exercise progress information” feature on the exercise/home page.
+This feature would help patients to pause their exercise when they feel tired and get back to it later.

 Click the URL below to see how the database works without downloading the code and setting up enviroment:

 [UHN-FE Website](https://uhn-fe.azurewebsites.net)